 Nodes define how data flows through your pipeline.
-Some nodes have more than one type, for example, Retrievers or Readers, so you can choose the type that best fits the task at hand.
+Some nodes have more than one type.
+For example, Retrievers can be keyword-based or vector-based.
+You can choose the type that best fits the task at hand.
 You can also specify parameters for your nodes to make them work exactly as you need.

 When choosing a node for your pipeline, make sure it's optimal for the type of data you want to run your search on.